hathora/builder/docs/tutorial_among_us.md

 ## hathora.yml

-To start, create a directory called `among-us-tutorial` and create a `hathora.yml` file inside with the following contents:
+To start, create a directory called `among-us-tutorial` and create a `hathora.yml` file.
+This file defines the client data model and the server functions for our application:

 ```yml
 # hathora.yml